helenclx/leilukin-site/src/blog/posts/2024-07-27-hostinger-migration-leilukins-hub.md

 While Hostinger provides domain registration and transfer service, I chose to have the `leilukin.com` domain name stay with [Porkbun](https://porkbun.com/), because I already spent money on the domain name, so Hostinger's hosting plan providing domain name registration for free for the first year does not benefit me.

 In addition, Porkbun's renewal rate for domain names is cheaper than Hostinger.
-For example, Porkbun renews the `.com` domain extension at 10.37 USD, while Hostinger renews at 15.99 USD.
-Even the Malaysian Ringgit pricing of Hostinger's domain renewal rate for `.com`, 55.99 MYR, is still more expansive than Porkbun's approximately 48.3 MYR rate.
+For example, Porkbun renews the `.com` domain extension at 10.37 USD per year, while Hostinger renews at 15.99 USD per year.
+Even the Malaysian Ringgit pricing of Hostinger's domain renewal rate for `.com`, 55.99 MYR per year, is still more expansive than Porkbun's approximately 48.3 MYR per year rate.

 ## Wrapping Up